Downtown Riverfront Park

 We received more than 1,700 responses from the community about how they envision the Downtown Riverfront Park.
 Here are some of the highlights:

-This survey has closed and the team is at work analyzing the results.
+These surveys have closed and the team is at work analyzing the results.
 We look forward to sharing highlights of the survey results soon.